-- 12. In drafting this instruction, the Committee concluded that there was no meaningful difference between a failure to exercise reasonable care and an unreasonable failure to exercise reasonable care.
+12. In drafting this instruction, the Committee concluded that there was no meaningful difference between a failure to exercise reasonable care and an unreasonable failure to exercise reasonable care.
 In Lawson v.
 Safeway, Inc., 878 P.2d 127 (Colo.
 App.
 1994), the defendant tendered instructions that included the exact language of the statute requiring the jury to determine whether there had been an unreasonable failure to exercise reasonable care.
 The trial court rejected the defendant's tendered instructions and instructed the jury in accordance with this Instruction 12:3.
-On appeal, the court held that: "[a]ssuming, without deciding, that there is a meaningful difference between a failure to exercise reasonable care and an unreasonable failure to exercise reasonable care, we conclude that, under the circumstances presented here, any error in the court's instruction to the jury did not result in 'substantial prejudicial error.'"
+On appeal, the court held that: "[a]ssuming, without deciding, that there is a meaningful difference between a failure to exercise reasonable care and an unreasonable failure to exercise reasonable care, we conclude that, under the circumstances presented here, any error in the court's instruction to the jury did not result in 'substantial prejudicial error."
 Id. at 130 (quoting Armentrout v.
 FMC Corp., 842 P.2d 175, 186 (Colo.
 1992)); see also Lombard v.
 Colo.
 Outdoor Educ.
 Ctr., 179 P.3d 16, 21 (Colo.
 App.
-2007) ("The phrase 'unreasonable failure to exercise reasonable care' appears to be redundant in that the failure to exercise reasonable care is, almost by definition, unreasonable."), rev'd on other grounds, 187 P.3d 565 (Colo.
-2008). - 13.
-The common-law "open and obvious danger" doctrine, which provides that landowners are not liable for injuries caused by open and obvious dangers on their property, does not apply in actions governed by the premises liability statute, § 13-21-115.
+2007) ("The phrase 'unreasonable failure to exercise reasonable care is, almost by definition, unreasonable."), rev'd on other grounds, 187 P.3d 565 (Colo.
+2008).

+13. The common-law "open and obvious danger" doctrine, which provides that landowners are not liable for injuries caused by open and obvious dangers on their property, does not apply in actions governed by the premises liability statute, § 13-21-115.
 Vigil v.
 Franklin, 103 P.3d 322 (Colo.
 2004); see also Lombard, 187 P.3d at 574-75 (premises liability statute abrogates common-law doctrine of negligence per se).

-- 1. This instruction is supported by section 13-21-115, in particular, section 13-21-115(3)(c), which provides: - (I) Except as otherwise provided in subparagraph (II) of this paragraph (c), an invitee may recover for damages caused by the landowner's unreasonable failure to exercise reasonable care to protect against dangers of which he actually knew or should have known. - (II) If the landowner's real property is classified for property tax purposes as agricultural land or vacant land, an invitee may recover for damages caused by the landowner's unreasonable failure to exercise reasonable care to protect against dangers of which he actually knew.
+1. This instruction is supported by section 13-21-115, in particular, section 13-21-115(4)(c), which provides:

+(I) Except as otherwise provided in subsection (4)(c)(II) of this section, an invitee may recover for damages caused by the landowner's unreasonable failure to exercise reasonable care to protect against dangers the landowner actually knew about or should have known about.

+(II) If the landowner's real property is classified for property tax purposes as agricultural land or vacant land, an invitee may recover for damages caused by the landowner's unreasonable failure to exercise reasonable care to protect against dangers the landowner actually knew about.

-In any action to which this section applies, the judge shall determine whether the plaintiff is a trespasser, a licensee, or an invitee, in accordance with the definitions set forth in subsection (5) of this section.
-If two or more landowners are parties defendant to the action, the judge shall determine the application of this section to each such landowner.
-The issues of liability and damages in any such action shall be determined by the jury or, if there is no jury, by the judge.
+In any action to which this section applies, the court shall determine whether the plaintiff is a trespasser, a licensee, or an invitee, in accordance with the definitions set forth in subsection (7) of this section.
+If two or more landowners are party defendants to the action, the court shall determine the application of this section to each landowner.
+The issues of liability and damages in any such action must be determined by the jury or, if there is no jury, by the court.

-As used in this section:
+As used in this section, unless the context otherwise requires: